Salinas Valley: Geography

 The Salinas Valley is a broad valley formed by the Salinas River, located in between the Gabilan and Santa Lucia mountain ranges, which border the Salinas Valley to the east and the west, respectively.
 It runs approximately 90 mi southeast from the Salinas River mouth at the Salinas River National Wildlife Refuge, southwest of Castroville, and runs in a generally southeasterly direction as far as the San Ardo Oil Field, beyond which the Salinas River forms a narrow canyon between the two mountain ranges.
 (The Salinas River's course continues considerably beyond the Salinas Valley, originating in the Santa Lucia Range south of Paso Robles.)
 The valley lends its name to the geologic province in which it is located, the Salinian Block.
 The valley's largest city, Salinas, is located near the northern end of the Salinas Valley.
-Other cities and populated places include Spreckels, Chualar, Gonzales, Soledad, Greenfield, King City, San Lucas, and San Ardo.
+Other cities and populated places include Spreckels, Chualar, Gonzales, Soledad, Greenfield, King City, San Lucas, San Ardo, and Bradley.